Back to all terms

 Misstatement of age occurs when the age of the insured person is recorded incorrectly on an insurance application or policy.
 Because age is a key factor in determining eligibility, premiums, and benefit amounts, any error - whether accidental or intentional - can affect the terms of coverage.
 The misstatement may be discovered during underwriting, at the time of a claim, or during a policy review.

 When a misstatement of age is identified, the insurer does not typically void the policy but instead adjusts the premiums or benefits to reflect the correct age.
-If the insured was younger than stated, the insurer may refund excess premiums.
+If the insured was younger than stated, the insurer may refund the excess premiums.
 If the insured was older, the insurer may reduce the death benefit or claim payment to match what the correct premium would have purchased at the true age.
-This adjustment ensures fairness and maintains the integrity of the policy.
+The exact treatment can depend on the province.
+Under Quebec's Civil Code, a misrepresentation of the insured's age does not nullify the insurance; instead the sum insured is adjusted in proportion to the premium collected versus the premium that should have been collected, and for accident or sickness insurance the insurer may instead elect to adjust the premium to the rate applicable to the true age.
+Under British Columbia's Insurance Act, the duty-to-disclose rule that lets an insurer treat a contract as voidable for a failure to disclose or misrepresentation does not apply to a misstatement of age.

 Example: